 Read below some of the most common side effects and let me know if you struggled with any of it and what cure you used to beat them.

 Muscle cramps, usually leg cramps are pretty common in the begging of a strict ketogenic diet.
-It is a side effect of the keto diet being diuretic and increased urination.
+It is a side effect of the diet being diuretic and increased urination.
 To me, it usually occurs by night time, but others get cramps in the morning.
 What you have to do is to drink more water, salt everything and take a magnesium supplement.

 Here’s what you can do if you have this possible side effect.

 - Drink enough water and increase the salt intake.
-Usually, the most common cause of constipation in keto is dehydration.
+Usually, the most common cause of constipation is dehydration.
 One quick and easy solution is to make sure you are drinking water and salt everything you eat.